haodeng/rust_beginner/packages_crates_modules.md

 * An absolute path starts from a crate root by using a crate name or a literal crate.
 * A relative path starts from the current module and uses self, super, or an identifier in the current module.

+The way privacy works in Rust is that all items (functions, methods, structs, enums, modules, and constants) are private by default.
+Items in a parent module can’t use the private items inside child modules, but items in child modules can use the items in their ancestor modules. you can expose inner parts of child modules' code to outer ancestor modules by using the pub keyword to make an item public.

+    mod front_of_house {
+        // Moodule must be pub for eat_at_restaurant to call pub mod hosting {
+            // function must be pub for eat_at_restaurant pub fn add_to_waitlist() {}
+        }
+    }

+    pub fn eat_at_restaurant() {
+        // Absolute path
+        crate::front_of_house::hosting::add_to_waitlist();

+        // Relative path
+        front_of_house::hosting::add_to_waitlist();
+    }